10 Tips to Help Your Newborn Baby Sleep

 4. Limit naps

-If he is taking longer to sort out days and nights (or you are having a very rough time keeping up with him being up all night), you can further speed up the process by limiting naps to no longer than 3 hours during the day.
+If he is taking longer to sort out days and nights (or you are having a very rough time keeping up with him being up all night), you can further speed up the process by limiting naps to no longer than 3-4 hours during the day.
+Read more here about newborn sleep patterns and schedules.

 5. Post-feeding routine

 To help your newborn baby sort out day and night sleeping even more, you may want to develop a play routine after she eats during the day.
 Keep her awake 30 minutes after feeding by playing, singing, bathing, etc. Again, the light stimulating her eyes will help her sort out that daylight is for being awake at least a little bit.
 Many people recommend the eat-play-sleep routine for newborns.
 This is the primary message of the popular book, On Becoming Baby Wise.
-You might want to review my explanation as to why I do not recommend this book, though.
+You might want to read why Babywise may not be right for your baby, though.

 6. Co-sleeping

 Sometimes it helps to have your newborn in the room with you for quick access for middle-of-the-night feedings and diaper changes.
 This also can help give him more comfort being close by as he will be able to hear and smell you.
-For safety reasons, you should use a Co-Sleeper , sleep positioner, or bassinette, rather than have baby in bed with you.
-I used the second one with my second son and then I moved it into his crib for a seamless transition to his crib.
-We were able to remove it a few weeks later.
+For safety reasons, you should use a Co-Sleeper or bassinet, rather than have baby in bed with you.

 7. Angle the mattress